Non-standard application processes

 Research involving non-UK partners should be in line with the College’s International Strategy (and region-specific strategy if in existence).
-Projects involving any of the following must be referred to the International Office:
+Projects involving any of the following should be referred to the International Relations Office:

 - Formation of a consortium involving overseas universities or research institutes outside of those funded by the European Commission Framework Programmes

 - The creation of a physical presence abroad (e.g. institute, research centre, etc.)